Sybilla Righton Masters: Journey to London

 On June 24, 1712, Masters left her family and headed to London to pursue patents for her invention ideas.
 In 1712, some American colonies were issuing patents, but Pennsylvania was not among them.

+The process of obtaining a patent took a few years, meaning Sybilla had to stay in London for an extended period.
+During this period, she opened a shop selling bonnets and chair covers out of straw and palmetto leaves using a method for which she later received a patent.

 On November 25, 1715, the patent was granted by King George I of Great Britain in her husband's name for the process of "Cleaning and Curing The Indian Corn Growing in the several Colonies of America," shown right.

 If not for her husband Thomas Masters, Sybilla Masters' name, as so many women inventors before and after her, would have been lost to history.
 Thomas Masters stated in the patent submission that it was her idea and when the patent was issued, King George I stated publicly that it was her idea.
 Masters received her second patent, again under her husband's name, for a method of weaving straw and palmetto leaves into hats and bonnets.
 She opened a shop in London that used this process and sold many popular hats and bonnets.
 Masters returned home to Pennsylvania on May 25, 1716.

+Returning From London

+After returning from London, Sybilla and her husband created the corn mill from the patent.
+They hoped the invention would sell well in England, but the creation was too ahead.
+In the colonies, however, it did well.
+The Southern Colonies were the largest purchasers, and hominy, now called grits, is still widely consumed in the South today.
+Sybillia eventually died in 1720 and will forever be remembered for the work she completed.